HaoKang-Timmy/large_batch_training/README.md

 ### 1.2 C2 network

 For C2(discussed in the paper)
-Results in the paper show below.
+Results in the paper are show below.

 ![image-20211225130113166](./pic/image-20211225130113166.png)